awslabs/aws-greengrass-labs-component-for-home-assistant/cicd/README.md

 ## Notifications

-The pipeline publishes success or failure notifications to an SNS topic named **gg-ha-cicd-notification**.
+The pipeline publishes success or failure notifications to an SNS topic named **AWSLabsHomeAssistantNotification**.

 ## Test Reports